 Apply For Financial Aid

-Saskatchewan students may be eligible for financial aid and bursaries to cover a portion or the full amount of your tuition.
+Saskatchewan and Canadian students may be eligible for bursaries to cover a portion or the full amount of your tuition.

-Luther College High School is committed to offering financial aid and bursaries to help ensure that all students have access to a Luther education regardless of financial circumstances.
-This is made possible through the school’s operating budget as well as through generous donations from the Luther community.
-In 2019-20, we granted over $850,000 in financial aid and bursaries to approximately 20% of our students.
+Luther College High School is committed to offering bursaries to help ensure that students have access to a Luther education regardless of financial circumstances.
+This is made possible through the school's operating budget as well as through generous donations from the Luther community.
+In 2022-23, we granted approximately $850,000 in bursaries to help offset the cost of tuition for around 20% of our students.
+The total amount of bursaries is limited, and most bursaries are only available for tuition.
+However there are bursaries that provide support for annual tuition fees, residence fees and may provide other additional costs.
+Luther College expects all families to contribute to their student's education experience to the best of their ability.

-Bursaries are awarded to Saskatchewan students with demonstrated financial need who exhibit academic potential and have shown a great interest in Luther College High School, and any other criteria as outlined in the terms of the bursary.
-Financial aid is separate from bursaries.
+Bursaries may be awarded to Saskatchewan and Canadian students with demonstrated financial need who exhibit academic potential and have shown a great interest in Luther College High School, and any other criteria as outlined in the terms of the bursary.

-Luther College High School requires families to complete an application through an independent third party, Apple Financial Solutions, to determine financial assistance.
-This organization provides a confidential analysis of a family’s financial ability to contribute toward the school’s tuition fees.
+Luther College High School requires families to complete an application through an independent third party, Apple Financial Services, to determine the potential of a tuition adjustment.
+This organization provides a confidential analysis of a family's financial ability to contribute toward the school's tuition fees.
 All information is held in strict confidence.
-Financial aid is limited and assessments are considered on a case-by-case basis.
-Students and families interested in applying for financial aid will be required to provide details of their family income, living expenses, assets and debts.
+The total amount of bursaries is limited, an assessments are considered on a case-by-case basis.
+Students and families interested in applying for bursaries will be required to provide details of their family income, living expenses, assets and debts.

-A new financial aid application must be submitted each year and reflect any changes in financial circumstances.
-All awards are given on an annual basis and are not automatically renewed.
-The level of financial support may be adjusted if there is a change in the parents' financial status.
+A new application through Apple Financial Services must be submitted each year and reflect any changes in financial circumstances.
+All bursaries are awarded based on demonstrated financial need, and are granted on an annual basis and are not automatically renewed.
+The level of tuition adjustment may be adjusted if there is a change in the parents' financial status.